jiwang6/compsci210/README.md

 grader.

 Also, there were some functions that would've worked WAY BETTER with pass by reference functions!
-We already did that so why didn't zybooks allow it? only the dean knows and he left on Friday.
+We already did that so why didn't zybooks allow it?
+Only the dean knows and he left on Friday.